-- Did you receive a warm greeting from staff?
+- Did you receive a warm greeting from the staff?
 Is staff personable and outgoing?

 - Do staff members greet residents by their first names and interact warmly with them?

-- Is staff available to assist residents who experience memory, orientation, or judgment losses?
+- Is the staff available to assist residents who experience memory, orientation, or judgment losses?

 Residents and Atmosphere